Core Program Statement of Interest Process Overview

 3. Conduct Senior Study Visits, if required:

 If MSBA staff determine that a Senior Study visit is needed to complete the due diligence process, MSBA staff, accompanied by a technical consultant, will visit the SOI facility.
-The MSBA may conduct facility visits either virtually, in-person or a combination of virtual and in-person.
-The MSBA may request the use of alternative technology to complete the visits such as virtual meetings, drones, district-supplied recordings or other means.
-Dependent upon the method used, the senior study visit may be conducted in two parts, holding the meeting and the facility tour at different times and days.
+The MSBA may conduct facility visits either virtually, in person or a combination of virtual and in-person.
+The MSBA may request the use of alternative technology to complete the visits such as virtual meetings, drones, district-supplied recordings, or by other means.
+Depending upon the method used, the senior study visit may be conducted in two parts, holding the meeting and the facility tour at different times and days.

-The Senior Study visit lasts approximately two hours and is an opportunity for the MSBA to further understand the issues identified in the district’s SOI.
-MSBA staff request that the district have someone familiar with the facility and systems present, someone familiar with the financial readiness of the district, as well as someone who is familiar with the curriculum as it relates to the programs offered.
-The district is requested to provide a copy of the school's floor plans (emergency/evacuation plans are sufficient) ahead of the MSBA’s visit.
+The Senior Study visit lasts approximately two hours and represents an opportunity for the MSBA to further understand the issues identified in the district’s SOI.
+MSBA staff request that the district have someone familiar with the facility and systems present, someone familiar with the financial readiness of the district, as well as someone familiar with the curriculum as it relates to the programs offered.
+The district is requested to provide a copy of the school's floor plans (emergency/evacuation plans are sufficient) ahead of the MSBA visit.

-The Senior Study visit starts with a meeting to review the SOI and the MSBA process and to hear district concerns.
+The Senior Study visit starts with a meeting to review the SOI and the MSBA process, discuss the district’s community and financial readiness to proceed with a potential building project and to hear district concerns.
 The discussion is followed by a tour of the main areas of the school, as well as typical general classrooms and specialty spaces.

-Dependent upon the number of senior study visits that are required, this phase can take approximately eight to ten weeks, with visits typically scheduled from August through October.
+Depending upon the number of senior study visits that are required in a certain year, this phase can take approximately eight to ten weeks in total, with visits typically scheduled from August through October.
 This timeframe may vary.

 4. Recommend SOIs for Invitation into Eligibility Period: